AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

   - Graph is a good choice
 - Does an entity need to store large chunks of information ?
   - Relational is a good choice
-- Do I need to handle a large amount of connections in real-time ?
+- Do I need to handle a large amount of requests in real-time ?
   - Relational is a good choice

 > Note that: You can also make benefits of using both of these technologies, like some famous social networks, using relational databases as persistent master data and graph databases as a cache / fast resolution engine, referencing IDs of relational entities.